apache/cordova-docs/www/_posts/2019-11-25-cordova-ios-release-5.1.0.md

 cordova platform add ios@5.1.0
 ```

-The most notable improvement in this minor release are:
+The most notable improvements in this minor release are:

 * The ability to disable `UIWebView` during the compile-time.
 * Avoid locking when adding platforms on a non-synced pods repo.
 (CocoaPods >=1.8.0)